pocin/kbc-mailchimp-writer/README.md

 ## Adding members to existing lists
 [The Mailchimp API] describes what fields and their values can be used to add members to lists.
 Here are the most important ones.
 Again, starred `*` fields are required, nested values are separated with dot.

-Members which are already part of given list will be updated
+Members which are already in given list will be updated (supplied values and status)

 ```
     "list_id": #*string; the list where you want this member to be added
+    "status_if_new": #*string; one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"]
+                     # Defineds which status will be assigned to existing email addressess
     "email_address": #*string
     "status", #*string one of ["subscribed", "unsubscribed", "cleaned", "pending", "transactional"]
     "interests.{interest_id}", #boolean